isomerpages/moe-evergreensec/_info-for-evgians/For Students/Sec 2 Subject Combination Exercise.md

 third_nav_title: For Students
 ---
 <h3><strong>Secondary 2 Subject Combination Exercise 2024</strong></h3>
-<p>As your child prepares for the transition to Secondary 3 in 2025, choosing
-the right subject combination is an important step.
-You’ll find a detailed breakdown of the process, key information and deadlines, to help both EVGians and their parents make well-informed decisions.</p>
 <hr>
 <h4><strong>Timeline for the Subject Combination Exercise</strong></h4>
 <p>Here is an overview of the entire process:</p>